scc-digitalhub/docs/sdk/docs/reference/runtimes/dbt/actions/dbt-transform.md

 Must be specified when creating the function.

+Provide at least one of `code`, `code_src` or `base64`.
+The source must contain SQL for a dbt transformation.
+When `code_src` points to a repository or archive, also provide `handler` with the source file path.

 | Name | Type | Description |
 | --- | --- | --- |
 | project | str | Project name.
 Required only when creating from the library; otherwise **MUST NOT** be set. |